regmdr/HUSH_analysis/README.md

 ### Figure 5
-Randmizations in figure 5d carried out with script _randomization\_l1-all.R_
+Randomizations in figure 5d carried out with script _randomization\_l1-all.R_

 ### Figure 6

-For 6a, TCGA data retrival and plotting was performed with _xenaPython\_GTex-TCGA\_controls.separate.py_
+For 6a, TCGA data retrieval and plotting was performed with _xenaPython\_GTex-TCGA\_controls.separate.py_

 Plotting and statistical test in fig 6b were performed with _mpp8\_by\_immune\_subtype.py_